J-Bockhofer/succeed2ban-tui/README.md

 ## Usage

+1. clone the repo

-1. cargo run
+2. cargo run --release

-2. Press `Tab` to skip Startup menu countdown.
+3. Press `Tab` to skip Startup menu countdown.

-3. Start fail2ban and/or journalctl watcher
+4. Start fail2ban and/or journalctl watcher

-4. Watch
+5. Watch

 Press `w` for displaying the help / hotkeys!